Reuse & Recycle

 Massachusetts law prohibits certain items from being included in the trash including recyclable paper, plastics, glass, leaves, textiles, electronics, white metal, and mattresses.
 Here's a summary of recycling and trash in Hopkinton:

-Drop off: electronics (fee), white metal, leaf and brush, as well as items accepted in curbside recycling
+Drop off: electronics (fee), leaf and brush, as well as items accepted in curbside recycling at 394 Woods St. on Saturdays from 7am to 3pm

 See the DPW Web page for hours and fees